taco-org/tacolens/README.md

 ### **Start the Excel add-in:**

-1. Open a new terminal and navigate to the `add-in` folder.
+1. Open a new terminal and move to the `add-in` folder.
    ```sh
    cd add-in
    ```